 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
-The Sustainability Appraisal (insert link)highlighted a number of negative and positive impacts for the sites in the Salhouse cluster, showing how site GNLP0188 clearly scores the best with only one double negative.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of negative and positive impacts for the sites in the Salhouse cluster, showing how site GNLP0188 clearly scores the best with only one double negative.